 Abraham Lincoln regularly came to Chicago for sittings at the U.S. District Court.
 Like most prominent attorneys and politicians, Mr. Lincoln usually stayed at the Tremont Hotel when in Chicago.
 In 1855, Chicago boasted of its population of 85,000 and its 57 hotels.

 During the 1858 United States senatorial race in Illinois, Stephen A. Douglas, who regularly stayed at the hotel while in Chicago, delivered a July 9, 1858 speech that included a rebuke to Abraham Lincoln's House Divided Speech.
 Lincoln, who was in Chicago to attend an opening session of the United States District Court, appeared at the hotel that night to deliver a rebuttal.
-This, in a sense, was the start of each individual's campaign for the Senate.
+This was the start of each individual's campaign for the Senate.

 The Tremont served as the headquarters for the Illinois Republican Party during the 1860 Republican National Convention (held at the nearby Wigwam) as they lobbied for Abraham Lincoln's nomination.